What is a Minimum Marketable Product in Agile Product Development?

 What is a Minimal Marketable Product (MMP)?

-The Steps Towards a Minimal Marketable Product
+Steps Towards a Minimal Marketable Product

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

-Going from the MVP to the MMP
+Going from MVP to the MMP

 From Minimum Viable Product MVP to the Minimum Marketable Product MMP in agile Product Development and Scrum